derhansen/sf_event_mgt/Documentation/ForEditors/Organisator/Index.rst

          E-Mail signature

    :Description:
-         E-Mail signature of the organisator (can e.g. be used in e-mail templates)
+         E-Mail signature of the organisator (can e.g. be used in email templates)

  - :Field:
          Phone